Medal Nominations FAQs

 By keeping the process discreet, the Nominee will experience the full impact of being honoured by their peers when the Medal is announced.
 If additional information is required for the nomination, Proposers can seek input from colleagues or professional contacts without revealing the purpose.

 Yes, but a separate nomination form must be completed for each individual being nominated.
-The person being nominated / proposed much hold a corporate grade membership of CIBSE or one of its societies (i.e. Associate, Member, or Fellow).
+The person being nominated must be a CIBSE Corporate Member (Licentiate, Associate, Member & Fellow), or a CIBSE Affiliate Member and Member of CIBSE Societies.

 Nominations are reviewed by the CIBSE Nominations Panel, which assesses them against the criteria for the respective Medal.